Working To Protect The Financial Interests Of You And Your Children

 - Monetary judgment

 If your spouse is unable to pay or meet his or her court-ordered obligations, a court may allow a compromise instead of the above penalties.
-If, however, your ex has the ability to pay alimony or child support, or to honor a child custody or visitation agreement, and he or she has knowingly declined to do so, you need a lawyer to help you get the enforcement you deserve.
+If, however, your ex has the ability to pay alimony, or spousal support, or child support, or to honor a child custody or visitation agreement, and he or she has knowingly declined to do so, you need a family law lawyer to help you get the enforcement you deserve.